hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 ```

-It will take sometime depend on the GPU utilzation.
-But you shall be able to see the following printout if wverything goes well
+It will take some time, depending on the GPU utilization.
+But you shall be able to see the following printout if everything goes well

 ```bash

 [b'12.474469:90' b'11.525709:92' b'9.660509:14' b'8.406358:136'
  b'8.220254:11']
 ```